osmosis-labs/sqs/ingest/usecase/plugins/orderbookfiller/README.md

 Note that the test keyring is not a secure approach but we opted-in for simplicity and speed of POC implementation.
 In the future, this can be improved to support multiple backends.

+## Starting (via docker compose)

+1. Ensure that the "Configuration" section is complete.
+2. From project root, `cd` into `ingest/usecase/plugins/orderbookfiller`
+3. Update `.env` with your environment variables.
+4. Run `make orderbook-filler-start`
+5. Run `osmosisd status` to check that the node is running and caught up to tip.
+6. Curl `/healthcheck` to check that SQS is running `curl http://localhost:9092/healthcheck`